Alcohol Withdrawal & Detox: Symptoms, Timeline & Treatment

 - Old age

-The severity of symptoms is dictated by a number of factors, the most important of which is the degree of alcohol intake, length of time the individual has been using alcohol and previous episodes of detoxing from alcohol (this additive effect of episodes of detoxing is known as kindling).
+Several factors dictate the severity of symptoms, most importantly, the degree of alcohol intake, length of time the individual has been using alcohol and previous episodes of detoxing from alcohol (this additive effect of episodes of detoxing is known as kindling).

 As with seizures, the DTs are always a medical emergency, and bystanders should call 911 immediately.

-Post-acute withdrawal syndrome (PAWS) is a term that is also referred to as protracted withdrawal syndrome.
-This syndrome is a collection of symptoms that develops in some people and follows acute withdrawal and may persist for a year or more.
+Post-acute withdrawal syndrome (PAWS) is also called protracted withdrawal syndrome.
+This syndrome is a collection of symptoms that develop in some people following acute withdrawal and may persist for a year or more.